 I layed out a piece of plastic wrap on my workspace, and then carefully placed some of the chopped walnuts on the plastic wrap.
 I did this instead of just pouring the walnuts onto the plastic, because I didn’t want to include the walnut “powder” that comes from chopping the walnuts.
 I wanted the bigger, cleaner pieces.

-This is really good cheese to serve with charcuterie and olives, as well as other cheeses.
+This is really good cheese to serve with charcuterie and olives or cornichons, as well as other cheeses.

-note: You don’t have to turn your cheeses into a log.
+You don’t have to turn your cheeses into a log.
 If you prefer, just place the mixture in a crock.
-But if you stick to the log idea, different nuts can be used with this recipe just as well as different cheeses.
+But if you stick to the log idea, different nuts can be used.
 Instead of nuts you could use only chopped herbs in the summer.
 And, you could use dried fruit as well – think dried cranberries and pistachios for the holidays!!